Alex Song: Where did it all go wrong? | Goal.com

 Alex Song: Where did it all go wrong?

-After news spread last week about Alex Song’s sacking by Sion for reportedly refusing to take a paycut amid coronavirus crisis, it prompted critics to look back at the player’s career and how the one-time promising midfielder deteriorated after his Arsenal departure.
+After news spread last week about Alex Song’s sacking by Sion for reportedly refusing to take a paycut amid the coronavirus crisis, it summed up how far the 32-year-old has fallen from the halcyon days of his early career.

-Usually when a curious lover of the sport types in a player’s name in the YouTube search bar, they are on the lookout for goals and dribbles for attacking players, while it’s saves for goalkeepers.

-It takes an overly probing aficionado to type in ‘Alex Song’ on the video-sharing platform given the Cameroon star wasn’t the most flashy, well his eccentric tinted hairstyles aside, or the guy to get you a tonne of goals and assists.
-The recently-released Sion midfielder just wasn’t that type of player, but an impressive 2011-12 campaign really put the now 32-year-old in the spotlight.
+Never the flashiest on the pitch, his eccentric tinted hairstyles aside, Song arguably enjoyed his finest campaign in the 2011-12 season, when it appeared as though he had the world at his feet, and was primed to become, potentially, the finest African central midfielder of his generation.

-After the departure of Cesc Fabregas to Barcelona in 2011, Arsene Wenger needed another creative lynchpin to replace the world class Spaniard and, rather than reinvest the funds into a big-money midfield buy, the Frenchman put faith in and elevated the Cameroon midfielder.
+After the departure of Cesc Fabregas to Barcelona in 2011, Arsene Wenger needed another creative lynchpin to replace the world class Spaniard, and, rather than reinvest the funds into a big-money midfield buy, the Frenchman put his faith in and elevated the Cameroon midfielder.

-For a bit of context, Fabregas set up 16 in his final campaign in North London and 19 the year before, so Song’s return was certainly encouraging.
+For a bit of context, Fabregas set up 16 in his final campaign in North London and 19 the year before, so Song’s return suggested he could have the quality to step into the Spaniard's shoes.

 With 20 minutes to play, the midfielder who had just advanced past the half-way line played a sublime side-footed pass from his inside-right position for van Persie (in the inside-left channel) to volley home via the post in the 1-0 victory over the Toffees.